MiRoDS/MiRoDS.github.io/project4.md

 ![Line plot: 1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections](./images/capstone_timeseries_derivative.png "1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections")

 Most of the derivatives seem to show cyclic fluctuations on a weekly base.
 A reason might be that new cases on weekend are reported with delay to the health authorities.
-Thus, a median filter with a width of 7 (for 7 days per week) has been applied to the derivatives.
+A first analysis of this data showed issues in the subsequent steps.
+Thus, a median filter with a width of 7 (for 7 days per week) has been applied to the derivatives as a refinement.
 Additionally, the Savitzky-Golay filter has been applied, subsequently, to filter for remaining noise in the data.
 The following plot shows the result.

 ![Line plot: Filtered 1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections](./images/capstone_timeseries_derivative_filtered.png "Filtered 1st derivative of the timeseries of confirmed cases in the 10 countries with highest number of infections")